 II.
 Introduction

 As the leading apple producing state in the United States, Washington produces over half the nation’s apples (USDA NASS, 2012).
 Washington built its reputation as a major figure in the apple industry initially with Red Delicious apples (Carter, 2007).
 The apple industry contributes significantly to the prosperity and growth of Washington’s economy, grossing ______ million dollars annually (citation).
-For this to be possible, the apples will need to grow in an appropriate climate and environment.
+For this to be possible, apples need to grow in an appropriate climate and environment.
 Currently, eastern Washington’s climate is very suitable for apple cultivation with its warmer dry summers and cooler winters with frequent precipitation events (Chambers, 2002).
 The region east of the Cascade Mountains hosts the major apple production regions such as Yakima Valley, North Central (Wenatchee) district, and the Columbia Basin (Smith, 2015).

 More specifically, Washington has a moderate, marine-influenced, desert climate that enables apple orchards to prosper (Smith, 2001).
 Less effort and expenditures are required for the growers since Washington has such dry, warm growing seasons for the apple orchards (Schotzko, n.d.).
 Such a climate aids in preventing apple diseases and pest issues (Schotzko, n.d.).
 Additionally, the snowmelt in Washington provides ample stream water, which is advantageous for the growers (Smith, 2001).
 Water is also plentiful for irrigation due to the Columbia River, a body of water that begins near the northeastern corner of Washington and runs through eastern Washington (Chambers, 2002).
 These conditions are favorable for the growth of apples.

 However, coming climate change may alter these conditions in Washington, specifically chill hours and total precipitation.
 Both of these factors contribute to the health and success of apple crop production.
 Chill hours, which are hours with temperatures between 0 - 7° C, are vital for successful apple tree blossoming in the springtime.
 Apple trees require 500 – 1000 chill hours, depending on the apple variety, in order to thrive (Carter, 2007).
 Due to requirements for accumulated chill hours, rising temperatures may shift the location of ideal apple growing conditions northward.
-Additionally, a change in rainfall accumulation may modify demands for irrigation resources.
+Additionally, a change in rainfall accumulation may icause demands for irrigation resources to increase.

-However, impending climate changes may alter these conditions in Washington.
 One of the key climatic factors affecting apples is accumulated chill hours, or the total time apple trees spend between 1.4°C and 12.4°C (Richardson et al., 1974).
 This time spent “chilling” is critical to allow trees to fully rest, thus ensuring a homogenous dormancy break and bloom in the spring.
 Without meeting chill hour requirements, the spring bloom will be staggered, leading to a heterogeneous fruiting, and ultimately shorten the lifespan of the tree.
 Homogenously blooming and fruiting trees are economically ideal in that they yield the most consistent crops (Citation).
 Apple trees require 500 – 1000 chill hours per year, depending on the apple variety, in order to thrive (Carter, 2007).
 Due to requirements for accumulated chill hours, rising temperatures may shift the location of ideal apple growing conditions northward.